My story Wolfy Things is out at Podcastle! My first-ever sale! Squee!

 The Origin Story: I originally drafted this story as a piece called “The Wolf” during week 4 of the Odyssey Workshop, last June.
 I’d wanted to write a three-part story about the life of the main character Nicky, with other sections covering his late teen years and his life as an adult, but as the workshop deadline loomed, I was having a hard time getting into the groove of the story.

 I still had just the glimmer of an idea about a boy and a wolf and a small town when the first line came to me out of the blue (and remained the same through about 30 revisions) – “Tonight, me and Lee gonna kill the wolf.”
 I scrambled and got a 1600-word piece done for workshop that covered just the first part of my grand three-part plan, and when I went back for revisions, I decided to give up on the other two parts and just concentrate on refining what I already had.
-Who knows, though?
+But who knows?
 I could always go back and write some additional stories in this universe later.
 Might be fun.

 Fun Facts: The dialect in this story is influenced by Appalachian English.
 I had fun learning more about this dialect, which I didn’t know much about before – it reminds me a lot of what you hear in the Deep South, but the dialect also includes some British influences.
 Many of the specific Appalachian expressions in early drafts, like the use of liketa and fixin’, didn’t make it to the final draft, but the liberal use of ain’t is still there, as well as some of the verb conjugations.
 For all you could ever want to know about Southern Appalachian English and then some, click here.